-55. Where any right, duty, or liability would arise under Variation, a contract of sale by implication of law, it may be negatived etc., of implied or varied by express agreement or by the course of dealing rights. between the parties, or by usage, if the usage be such as to bind both parties to the contract.
+55. Where any right, duty, or liability would arise under a contract of sale by implication of law, it may be negatived or varied by express agreement or by the course of dealing between the parties, or by usage, if the usage be such as to bind both parties to the contract.

-- 56. Where, by this Ordinance, any reference is made to a Reasonable reasonable time, the question what is a reasonable time is a time. question of fact. - 57.
-Where any right, duty, or liability is declared by this Rights, etc., Ordinance, it may, unless otherwise by this Ordinance enforceable by action. provided, be enforced by action.
+56. Where, by this Ordinance, any reference is made to a reasonable time, the question what is a reasonable time is a question of fact.

+57. Where any right, duty, or liability is declared by this Ordinance, it may, unless otherwise by this Ordinance provided, be enforced by action.

-58. In the case of sale by auction,-
+58. In the case of sale by auction :-